Good gut health can help prevent disease in swine

 Many feed nutrients go through fermentation in the intestine.
 This activity produces fermentation acids, including volatile fatty acids (VFAs).

 Diet can greatly affect VFA levels.
 Providing fiber in the diet is most effective in promoting increases of VFAs.
 But you must also consider the negative effects on growth and feed conversion when feeding more fiber.

 VFAs help protect the gut from pathogens

-VFAs play several important roles in protecting the gut from pathogens.
-Higher VFA levels in the intestine increases resistance to opportunistic pathogens such as pathogenic E. coli.
+Higher VFA levels in the intestine increase resistance to opportunistic pathogens such as pathogenic E. coli.
 This resistance may be partly due to the ability of VFAs to help reduce gut pH.